 Here are the best floor cleaning supplies on the market, backed by our testing and research.

-Best Vacuum: Shark Navigator Lift-Away Professional Upright Vacuum
+Shark NV356E S2 Navigator Lift-Away Professional Upright Vacuum

-Our tester found this vacuum easy to assemble, but said they received the wrong manual with their vacuum, so it did not come with as many attachments as they initially expected.
-To put this vacuum to the true test, our home tester used it on their high-traffic areas in their home by their entryway and across carpets.
-This vacuum not only impressed our tester with its suction power on both carpet and hard floors, but they also enjoyed the three attachments that all successfully met their purpose.
+We found this vacuum to be easy to assemble, but we received the wrong manual with the vacuum, so it did not come with as many attachments as we initially expected.
+To put this vacuum to the true test, we used it in high-traffic areas in a home setting, namely by the entryway to the home and across carpets.
+This vacuum not only impressed us with its suction power on both carpet and hard floors, but we also enjoyed the three attachments that all successfully met their purpose.

-Our tester noted this vacuum is a bit heavier than other models, but it was still easy to maneuver and carry up the stairs.
-The only concern they had was how wobbly the canister was on hardwood floors.
-This wobble makes it prone to tipping over, which our tester did experience.
+In testing, we noticed that this vacuum feels a bit heavier than other models, but it was still easy to maneuver and carry up the stairs.
+The only concern we had is that the canister is wobbly on hardwood floors.
+This wobble makes it prone to tipping over, which we did experience during testing.
 Although this is certainly a drawback, it may be a compromise to the vacuum's otherwise lightweight design.
 All in all, we think this vacuum is a great option for practically any household.

 This spin mop and bucket system by O-Cedar made our other top pick for floor cleaning supplies because of its ease of use and the quality of clean it brings to floors.
 Plus, it has several well-designed features.
 A built-in wringer with a foot pedal means you no longer have to manually wring out a mop head over your sink.
 You can also control the water level on this mop with the wringer, and there’s a splash guard to prevent water from jumping out of the bucket.